MarkIT2020/Group-Project/README.md

 # Feel free to change any files
 In file "1.
 Data cleaning", I cleaned up the original data.
 This file creates 2 new csv files, "cardio.csv" and "test.csv". "test.csv" only contains 500 data points, so that jupyter notebook will run faster.
+P.S. file "cardio_train" is the original file.

 In file "2.
 Numeric analysis", I created a heatmap for the correlation between all variables.
 Then, I focuses more on the numeric aspect of the data.